Elementary particle

 In particle physics, an elementary particle or fundamental particle is a subatomic particle that is not composed of other particles.[1]
 The Standard Model presently recognizes seventeen distinct particles—twelve fermions and five bosons.
 As a consequence of flavor and color combinations and antimatter, the fermions and bosons are known to have 48 and 13 variations, respectively.[2]
 Among the 61 elementary particles embraced by the Standard Model number: electrons and other leptons, quarks, and the fundamental bosons.
 Subatomic particles such as protons or neutrons, which contain two or more elementary particles, are known as composite particles.

 Ordinary matter is composed of atoms, themselves once thought to be indivisible elementary particles.
 The name atom comes from the Ancient Greek word ἄτομος (atomos) which means indivisible or uncuttable.
 Despite the theories about atoms that had existed for thousands of years the factual existence of atoms remained controversial until 1905.
-In that year, Albert Einstein published his paper on Brownian motion, putting to rest theories that had regarded molecules as mathematical illusions and asserting that matter was ultimately composed of various concentrations of energy.[1][3]
+In that year Albert Einstein published his paper on Brownian motion, putting to rest theories that had regarded molecules as mathematical illusions.
+Einstein subsequently identified matter as ultimately composed of various concentrations of energy.[1][3]

 Subatomic constituents of the atom were first identified toward the end of the 19th century, beginning with the electron, followed by the proton in 1919, the photon in the 1920s, and the neutron in 1932.[1]
 By that time the advent of quantum mechanics had radically altered the definition of a "particle" by putting forward an understanding in which they carried out a simultaneous existence as matter waves.[4][5]